 Your networks are under control and their performance under monitoring

-The network is a important factor of your IT infrastructure, it is at the centre of the flow routing to allow users to access services.
+The network is a important piece of your IT infrastructure, it is central to the traffic routing that allows users to access services.
 It is therefore essential to monitor the network and measure its performance.
-This is the challenge of network monitoring & supervision, and the answer proposed by ServiceNav.
+This is the challenge posed by network monitoring, and answered by ServiceNav.

 Supervising resources in the datacenter is essential, but it is not enough.
 Availability and system performance are key elements for user satisfaction.

 - Optimize your bandwidth by analyzing consumption and bottlenecks

-- Measuring the evolution of bandwidth over time to anticipate additional needs
+- Measuring the growth of bandwidth over time to anticipate additional needs

-- Quickly identify the causes of the network slowdown in detail
+- Quickly identify the causes of network slowdown in detail

 With ServiceNav, regardless of the network technology, you measure all the data on your network.
 Welcome to the age of network supervision !